 How do therapy, medicine, and coaching work together?

-Where possible, the therapist, doctor(s) and coach should collaborate, sharing insights that may increase their odds for success (e.g., the student’s motivations, how their energy changes over the course of each day, etc.).
+Ideally, the therapist, doctor(s) and coach can collaborate, sharing insights that increase their odds for success (e.g., the student’s motivations, how their energy changes over the course of each day, etc.).
 Collaboration helps the coach avoid known hazards like emotional triggers or areas of deep resistance.
 The coach can offer observations like how the student seems to respond to changes in medication.

 The coach defers to parents, doctors, and therapists with regard to hazard avoidance and agreed-upon plans.